khush9651/Smart-Contract-Assignment/ASSIGNMENT.md

 }

 # Help
--If you encounter any issues or have questions about using the "MyToken" contract, feel free to refer to the Solidity documentation or reach out to the Ethereum community for assistance.
+- If you encounter any issues or have questions about using the "MyToken" contract, feel free to refer to the Solidity documentation or reach out to the Ethereum community for assistance.

 # Authors